 - You have medium to dark skin with brown or hazel eyes

 Ginger hair color may not look good on you if:

 - You have light yellow skin with dark eyes

 Dark Ginger Hair

-It is obvious that ginger, which is a red, is one of the boldest and most striking hair color.
+It is obvious that ginger, which is a red hue, is one of the boldest and most striking hair colors.

 Ginger Blonde Hair

 Most redheads wonder if they can go blonde.
 Yes, it is very possible.
 When it comes to hair coloring dying almost everything is possible.

 To get from red to blonde, all you need is time and the right ingredients, especially if you’re doing it at home.

 Loreal has outlined the exact steps you need to follow from red to blonde.